 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-Moncler considers the promotion of health and safety as a key priority of its operations.
-For this reason, occupational health and safety issues are managed as an integral part of the Company’s business and daily activities, so as to protect employees, clients, contractors, and anyone in its sphere of influence.
+Moncler considers the promotion of health and safety as a key priority of its operations, so as to protect employees, clients, contractors, and anyone in its sphere of influence.

 Among its initiatives to protect and promote health and safety in the workplace, Moncler implements an efficient management system in compliance with the highest health and safety standards.
-This commitment is clearly stated in the Occupational Health and Safety Management Policy, which was shared with all company employees worldwide in 2017 and updated in 2019.
-The Policy sets the health and safety principles and guidelines to be implemented in every sphere of activity
+This commitment is clearly stated in the Occupational Health and Safety Management Policy, which was distributed to all company employees worldwide in 2017 and updated in 2019.
+The Policy sets the health and safety principles and guidelines to be implemented in every sphere of

-• the dynamic and preventive assessment of activities, so as to eliminate any root causes of risk or, should this not be feasible, control risks using the best available techniques;
+• the dynamic and preventive assessment of activities, in order to eliminate any root causes of risk or, should this not be feasible, to control risks using the best available techniques;

 • the continuous improvement of all activities that may impact safety;

 • the enhancement of knowledge, competence, and awareness of all employees through targeted training and practice.

 In 2020 Moncler obtained the ISO 45001 certification globally at all offices and stores (excluding shop-in-shops) and for its logistics and production sites.

 Moncler puts a lot of thought into and invests considerable time and energy in the management of occupational health and safety, in an effort to minimize any risk of accidents.